minif/Explora-Ball/README.md

 `com.minif.ExploraBall: --landscape-left --x-tilt-range=120 --button-to-touch=Start,470,10 --button-to-touch=DPadLeft,10,100 --button-to-touch=DPadRight,470,100`

 ### Building
 This game was build in Xcode 3.1.2 using the original iPhone OS 2.0 SDK.
 Unless you somehow have a working Apple Developer certificate for this version of Xcode, The game requires a Self-Signed Certificate in order to build, or for code signing to be disabled.
-The game is build by selecting Build and Go, or any other Build option in Xcode.
+The game is built by selecting Build and Go, or any other Build option in Xcode.

 ### Features to be implemented
 Note that none of these features have any plans, this is more of a wish list for later: